waleed46shah/waleed46shah/README.md

         width="35"></h1>

 ## :sassy_man: About me
 Hello there! 👋 I'm Waleed, a Software Engineer at 1011 Technologies, LLC, and a recent computer science graduate from Air University, Islamabad.
-I like to develop cool frontends inspired frontends.
+I like to develop cool frontends.
 I am a hobbyist photographer and love to touch grass in free time.

 ## 👯 Connect with me
 <p>